rndmorris/Salis-Arcana/docs/enhancements.md

 Applying patterns to banners not consume the phial or the essentia.
 Overrides `bannerReturnPhials` in the bugfixes module.

+## Wand Cap & Wand Core Properties in Tooltip

+**Config option:** `wandPartStatsTooltip`

+Wand caps & wand rods will show information about their vis capacity & discount in their tooltips.

 # Enhancements - Infusion

 ## Config option: `useStabilizerRewrite`